-- As listed in the 'all staff' section, plus: - Keep up to date with the school's online safety policy and technical information in order to effectively carry out their online safety role and to inform and update others as relevant - Work closely with the designated safeguarding lead / online safety lead / data protection officer / LGfL TRUSTnet nominated contact to ensure that school systems and networks reflect school policy - Ensure the above stakeholders understand the consequences of existing services and of any changes to these systems (especially in terms of access to personal and sensitive records / data and to systems such as YouTube mode, web filtering settings, sharing permissions for files on cloud platforms etc - Support and advise on the implementation of 'appropriate filtering and monitoring' as decided by the DSL and senior leadership team - Maintain up-to-date documentation of the school's online security and technical procedures - To report online-safety related issues that come to their attention in line with school policy - Manage the school's systems, networks and devices, according to a strict password policy, with systems in place for detection of misuse and malicious attack, with adequate protection, encryption and backup for data, including disaster recovery plans, and auditable access controls - Network managers/technicians at LGfL TRUSTnet schools may want to ensure that you take advantage of the following solutions which are part of your package: Sophos Anti-Virus, Sophos Anti-Phish (from Sept 2018), Sophos InterceptX, Sophos Server Advance, Malware Bytes, Egress (from Sept 2018), Meraki Mobile Device Management and CloudReady/NeverWare.
-These solutions which are part of your package will help protect the network and users on it - Monitor the use of school technology, online platforms and social media presence and that any misuse/attempted misuse is identified and reported in line with school policy - Work with the Headteacher to ensure the school website meets statutory DfE requirements (see appendices for website audit document)
+- As listed in the 'all staff' section, plus: - Support the HT and DSL team as they review protections for pupils in the home [DfE Umbrella scheme or LGfL HomeProtect filtering for the home] and remote-learning procedures, rules and safeguards (P:\POLICIES\CURRENT POLICIES\REMOTE EDUCATION POLICY) - Keep up to date with the school's online safety policy and technical information in order to effectively carry out their online safety role and to inform and update others as relevant - Meet the RSHE lead to see how the online-safety curriculum delivered through this new subject can complement the school IT system and vice versa, and ensure no conflicts between educational messages and practice. - Work closely with the designated safeguarding lead / online safety lead / data protection officer / LGfL nominated contact to ensure that school systems and networks reflect school policy - Ensure the above stakeholders understand the consequences of existing services and of any changes to these systems (especially in terms of access to personal and sensitive records / data and to systems such as YouTube mode, web filtering settings, sharing permissions for files on cloud platforms etc - Support and advise on the implementation of 'appropriate filtering and monitoring' as decided by the DSL and senior leadership team - Maintain up-to-date documentation of the school's online security and technical procedures - To report online-safety related issues that come to their attention in line with school policy - Manage the school's systems, networks and devices, according to a strict password policy, with systems in place for detection of misuse and malicious attack, with adequate protection, encryption and backup for data, including disaster recovery plans, and auditable access controls - Network managers/technicians at LGfL schools may want to ensure that you take advantage of the following solutions which are part of your package: Sophos Anti-Virus, Sophos Anti-Phish, Sophos InterceptX, Sophos Server Advance, Malware Bytes, Egress, Meraki Mobile Device Management and CloudReady/NeverWare.
+These solutions which are part of your package will help protect the network and users on it - Work with the Headteacher to ensure the school website meets statutory DfE requirements (see RAG-audit for MAINTAINED, FREE SCHOOL & ACADEMY websites at safepolicies.lgfl.net.)

-Data Protection Officer (DPO) - Brian Welsh/ Andrea Goldring
+Data Protection Officer (DPO) - Robert Bullet